renpy/renpy/sphinx/source/config.rst

     window to the window size, this can be used to report cases where the dialogue is too large for its window.

-.. var:: config.default_attributes = { }
+.. var:: config.default_attribute_callbacks = { }

     When a statement or function that contains image attributes executes or is predicted, and the tag is not currently being shown, it's looked up in this dictionary.
+If it is not found, the None key is looked up instead.

-    If found, it is expected to be a function.
+    If either is found, they're expected to be a function.
 The function is given an image name, a tuple consisting of the tag and any attributes.
 It should return an iterable which contains any additional attributes to be applied when an image is first shown.

     The results of the function are treated as additive-only, and any explicit conflicting or negative attributes will still take precedence.

-    As this function may be called during prediction, it should not rely on the image's state.
+    As this function may be called during prediction, it must not rely on any state.

 .. var:: config.default_tag_layer = "master"